The Hangover Part II: Plot

-Two years after the events in Las Vegas, Stu Price travels to Thailand for his upcoming wedding to Lauren, his fiancée, along with his three best friends, Doug Billings, Phil Wenneck and Alan Garner.
-Much to Alan's dismay, they are joined by Lauren's younger brother, a Stanford University scholar named Teddy.
-At the rehearsal dinner, Lauren's father reveals his disapproval of Stu during a toast.
-Later that night, Stu hesitantly joins Phil, Doug, Alan and Teddy for a beer.
-Sitting at a campfire and roasting marshmallows, the group toast to Stu and Lauren's future happiness.
+Stu Price plans to travel to Thailand for his upcoming wedding to Lauren, his fiancée.
+To avoid what happened in Las Vegas two years earlier, Stu does not allow his three best friends, Doug Billings, Phil Wenneck and Alan Garner to throw him a bachelor party.
+He instead hosts his bachelor party at IHOP with Phil and Doug.

+Tracy convinces Doug to persuade Stu to let her brother Alan join their trip to Thailand.
+Stu agrees to bring his friends, including Alan, Tracy, and Phil's wife Stephanie.
+At the airport, Lauren's 16-year-old brother Teddy, a Stanford scholar, joins them.

+During the rehearsal dinner, Lauren's father Fong expresses disapproval of Stu in a toast.
+Later, Stu joins Phil, Doug, Alan, and Teddy for beers around a campfire, toasting to Stu and Lauren's future happiness.

-The next day, Phil, Stu and Alan awaken in a dilapidated hotel room in Bangkok with no memory of how they got there.
-Stu has a face tattoo similar to Mike Tyson's and Alan's head is completely shaved.
-They meet a chain-smoking capuchin monkey and discover that their old 'friend', Chinese gangster Leslie Chow, followed them to Thailand on Alan's invitation.
-They cannot find Teddy, discovering only his severed finger.
-Chow begins to relay the events of the prior night, but he seemingly dies after snorting a line of cocaine.
-Panicked, the trio disposes of Chow's body in the hotel's ice box.
+The next day, Phil, Stu, and Alan wake in a rundown Bangkok hotel room with no memory of how they got there.
+Stu has a face tattoo, and Alan's head is shaved.
+They learn that Leslie Chow followed them to Thailand on Alan's invite, but can't find Teddy, but only his severed finger.
+Chow begins recounting the previous night but passes out after snorting cocaine.
+Thinking he's dead, the panicked trio hides his body in the hotel's ice box.

 Through a tip from Doug (who left the campfire earlier and stayed at the resort), they go to a police station to pick up Teddy, but are given a wheelchair containing an elderly Buddhist monk.
-He refuses to reveal anything, having taken a vow of silence.
-After finding a business card, they travel to the smoldering ruins of the business.
+He cannot reveal anything, having taken a vow of silence.
+After finding a business card, they travel to the smoldering ruins of a business, apparently destroyed in a riot the night before.

-They enter a nearby tattoo parlor where Stu got his tattoo, and they learn that they started a fight that escalated into a riot.
-The trio returns the monk to his temple, where they are encouraged by the head monk to meditate.
-Alan manages to recall that they had been at a strip club, where they learn that Stu engaged in sexual intercourse with a transsexual woman.
-Upon exiting, the trio is attacked by two Russian mobsters who take the monkey, and one shoots Phil in his arm.
+They enter a nearby parlor where Stu got his tattoo, and they learn that they started a fight that escalated into the riot.
+The trio returns the monk to his temple, where they are encouraged to meditate.
+Alan eventually recalls that they had been at a strip club, where they learn that Stu had sex with a trans woman.
+Upon exiting, the trio is attacked by two Russian mobsters who shoot Phil in his arm.